The Bible Codec

 3:21 The third part of the First Jewish Commandment is; 1) “I Am ‘YHVH’ Elohyim” 2) who brought thee out of the land of Egypt, 3) out of the house of bondage”.
 Exodus 20 Tanakh

 YHVH supernaturally delivered Israel “out of the house of bondage”.

 3:22 Comparing Jesus to YHVH;

 YHVH supernaturally broke the bondage of Israel's oppressors, that Israel and the world would know “YHVH is Lord”.
 Exodus 6:7, 7:5, 14:4, 14:18, 7:17, 10:2

-If Jesus was YHVH, or a son of YHVH, he would have “Supernaturally broken the bondage of the romans”.
+If Jesus was YHVH, a son of YHVH, or a Jewish Messiah, he would have “Supernaturally broken the bondage of the romans”.

-From 64 AD, the chrisian adults were murdered, their girls raped, and their children were put into forced labor.
+From 70 AD, the chrisian adults were slaughtered, their girls raped, and their children were put into forced labor.

 Jesus was not Lord (YHVH).

-The Sanhedrin of; Pharisees, Sadducees and Teachers of the Law, were going through the Ten Commandments, to see if Jesus would “obey YHVH”.
+The Sanhedrin of; Pharisees, Sadducees and Teachers of the Law, were going through the Jewish Ten Commandments, to see if Jesus would “obey the laws of Israel.”

 by Ken Marlin